rcbops/magento-formula/README.md

 Only tested on Ubuntu with magento version 1.9.0.1.

-Includes states to setup haproxy, memcached, apache2, php-apc, php5.
+Includes states to setup haproxy, mysql, memcached, apache2, php-apc, php5.

 More documentation to come later.